 Remember it is your commercial license at stake if you give in to your employer’s coercion to drive a truck that you know is unsafe.
 You are legally responsible for any injuries resulting to the public for driving a truck that you know to be unsafe.
 You decide whether to help your employer put profits over your own safety and the safety of the public on the road.

 Under the STAA, 49 U.S.C.
 31105(b)(1), you only have 180 days after the violation of the STAA to file a Whistleblower Complaint with OSHA.
 Depending on the circumstances, other Illinois laws may provide protection with longer statutes of limitation.
-Contact BRIAN J GRABER LLC, a truck driver whistleblower representing employees in Illinois, Indiana, and Michigan at Illinois office: (312) 291-4648 or the Indiana office: (574) 366-3069 or the Michigan office: (269) 216-4041 or by email for a free consultation to see if we can help you.
+Contact BRIAN J GRABER LLC, a truck driver whistleblower representing employees in Illinois, Indiana, and Michigan at the Illinois office: (312) 291-4648 or the Indiana office: (574) 395-5189 or in Michigan at (269) 236-6054 or by email for a free consultation to see if we can help you.